-You can choose a major – science or non-science – that interests you, and pick challenging courses outside the major that you also find to be of interest.
-Because they are interested in learning, successful applicants do well in this variety of coursework.
-Their professors get to know them and can provide strong letters of recommendation.
+Choose a major – science or non-science – that interests you, and pick challenging courses outside your major that you also find to be of interest.

-Whether your major is science or non-science, you should have a genuine interest and scientific understanding that shows in your work in the required premedical courses.
+Whether your major is science or non-science, you should have a genuine interest and scientific understanding that shows in your work in the required prerequisite courses.

-Students get involved with something worthwhile that they love doing – volunteering, mastering a musical instrument, conducting research, engaging in a leadership role within a student organization, overseas study and service, etc. There are numerous organizations and opportunities that you can join starting in your first semester on campus!
+Get involved with something worthwhile that you love doing - volunteering, mastering a musical instrument, conducting research, having a leadership role within a student organization.
+There are numerous organizations and opportunities to be involved on campus.

 It is best to begin taking these courses during your first-year on campus.

 |SUGGESTED COURSES *|